-- Safe working practice the design of a graphical safety wall sign. - The design and manufacture of a pocket-mirror or padded butterfly from felt with appliquéd/embellished decoration involving surface design and use of hand sewing techniques/embroidery stitches.
+- Safe working practice the design of a graphical safety wall sign. - The design and manufacture of a pocket-mirror or padded shape from felt with appliquéd/embellished decoration - involving surface design and use of hand sewing techniques/embroidery stitches. - The design and manufacture of a key ring or magnet from plywood- involving hand sawing and surface decoration.